devopswihnaveen/aws-devops-jenkins-docker-kubernetes-interview-questions/other_interviews/expected_devops_interview_questions.md

 I have designed and maintained CI/CD pipelines using **Jenkins/GitHub/GitLab**.
 The pipeline typically includes:
 - Code checkout from Git
 - Build and unit testing
 - Static code analysis
 - Docker image build
+- Docker image security vulnerabilities (CVEs) scan
 - Image push to registry
 - Deployment to Kubernetes using Helm or GitOps